Table of Contents

 Take Note Of Your Additional Living Expense (ALE) Limits

-Your Additional Living Expense (ALE) coverage helps pay for extra costs incurred if you are displaced from your home due to covered disasters, like wildfires.
+Your Additional Living Expense (ALE) coverage helps pay for extra costs incurred if you are displaced from your home due to a covered disaster, such as a wildfire.
 While you typically have up to 24 months to claim ALE following a declared disaster, it’s important to note that your coverage limit doesn’t increase over time; you can only claim up to the maximum amount specified in your policy.

 To make the most of your ALE coverage, manage your expenses carefully.
 If delays beyond your control, such as permitting or supply chain issues, extend the rebuilding process, you may be eligible for a 12-month extension.
 Contact your insurer promptly to request an extension if needed.